-The Children's Sunshine Home Trust, along with The Children's Sunshine Home and CSH Childcare Services are registered with the Charities Regulatory Authority and are a 'Triple Lock Member' of Charities Institute Ireland.
-'Triple Lock Membership' provides assurances with regard to ethical fundraising, transparent reporting under Charity SORP (Standard of Reporting Practice under FRS 102) and the principles of good governance.
-Additionally, all entities are also compliant, where required and practicable, with the HSE Annual Compliance Statement.
-They are also compliant with the Charities Regulator Authority Charities Governance Code.
-They are signed up to the Guidelines for Charitable Organisations Fundraising from the Public issued by the Charities Regulator Authority and adhere to the data protection laws including the General Data Protection Regulations (GDPR).
+The Children's Sunshine Home Trust is fully compliant where required and practicable, with the HSE Annual Compliance Statement.
+They are also compliant with the Charities Regulatory Authority Charities Governance Code.
+They comply with the Guidelines for Charitable Organisations on Fundraising from the Public issued by the Charities Regulatory Authority and adhere to the data protection laws including the General Data Protection Regulations (GDPR).